Franklindot04/python-background-job-microservice/README.md

 ### 14. Project Summary

 This project demonstrates a clean, production‑inspired microservice architecture using Docker and Python.
-It includes an API service built with FastAPI, a background worker for asynchronous job processing, and Redis as the message broker.
+It includes an API service built with FastAPI, a background worker for asynchronous job processing and Redis as the message broker.
 All services run in isolated containers using Docker Compose, making the system easy to start, stop and extend.

 The project highlights practical DevOps skills such as containerization, service orchestration, logging, troubleshooting and environment‑ready structure.